Snowpark Connect for Spark compatibility guide¶

 # Spark: StructField('null_col', :code:`NullType`(), True)

-While structured type support is not available by default in Snowpark Connect for Spark, ARRAY
+While structured type support is not available by default in Snowpark Connect for Spark, ARRAY, MAP and Object datatypes are

 treated as generic, untyped collections.
 This means there is no enforcement of element types, field names, schema, or nullability, unlike